szebniok/lor-rewards/README.md

 [![lor-rewards screenshot](screenshot.png)](https://szebniok.github.io/lor-rewards)

-This project is a simple calculator that aims to estimate expected value of weekly rewards in [Legends of Runeterra](https://playruneterra.com).
+This project is a simple calculator that aims to estimate expected value of weekly vault rewards in [Legends of Runeterra](https://playruneterra.com).

 It is available at [https://szebniok.github.io/lor-rewards](https://szebniok.github.io/lor-rewards)